- Can I decide which country to work in as a Development Instructor?

 - Do I have to pass an exam?

 You don’t need to pass any exam to qualify for working as a Development Instructor in Africa or India.
-But you need to collect a number of credit points, and learn a lot of theoretical, practical and organisational skills, to qualify for the work at the projects.
+But you need to learn a lot of theoretical, practical and organisational skills, to qualify for the work at the projects.

 - Do you have an entry test?